-There are also some perks that mean more to fewer people like having the fridge nearby :), eating home-cooked meals, improve self-discipline, or having the time to invest in personal projects.
+There are also some perks that mean more to fewer people like having a fridge nearby :), eating home-cooked meals, improving self-discipline, or having the time to invest in personal projects.
 These are all great examples of how one person can always see the bright side of things.

 Every work environment has its cons because there is no such thing as perfect.
 We discovered that for our team the top 3 not so fun things about working from home are: